EdmundStoner/LandingRate/README.md

 I currently use a function to record and display the max G's that occur during a landing.

-To get a copy click [here](https://github.com/EdmundStoner/LandingRate/archive/refs/heads/main.zip)
+To get a zip of this, click [here](https://github.com/EdmundStoner/LandingRate/archive/refs/heads/main.zip).